 Choosing a Location and Setting

-Whether in a public space or a private location, be mindful of your surroundings and do not capture material that you do not have permission to show.
+Whether you record in a public space or a private location, be mindful of your surroundings and don’t capture material that you don’t have permission to show.
 This can include people, logos, branded products, artwork, computer hardware, murals or signage on buildings, and other intellectual property.

 When depicting multiplayer experiences, ensure that the devices of other players are not visible in your footage.